cmsmcq/gingersnap/doc/gingersnap.md

   earlier convention for naming superset approximations that used *R* instead of *O*.)

-  This is the 'high-level' stylesheet contains a pipeline which bundles together the sequence of smaller steps needed and calls the pipeline handler to handle the pipeline.
+  This is the 'high-level' stylesheet; it contains a pipeline which bundles together the sequence of smaller steps needed and calls the pipeline handler to handle the pipeline.

 Then there are lower-level transforms that do the actual work.